 In the high North – like Alaska – celery should be a summer crop.
 In hot, humid areas like the American South, it makes a perfect winter crop.
 Elsewhere, it’s an ideal fall crop.

-If you live in a colder climate, you’ll want to start your seeds indoors about 8-10 weeks before the last frost.
+If you live in a colder climate, you’ll want to start your seeds indoors about eight to 10 weeks before the last frost.
 This typically translates into early to mid-March.

-Celery needs about 3-4 months to grow, so if you want a fall crop, sow in May or June.
+Celery needs about three to four months to grow, so if you want a fall crop, sow in May or June.
 For a winter crop, sow seeds in September or October.

 Lots of beginner gardeners get frustrated with celery because it doesn’t seem to ever sprout.
 The thing is, celery seeds aren’t planted like other seeds – not if you want them to grow, at least.

 Make sure you start with a loose bed of soil in each cell.
-Tamp it down with your finger and add 2-3 seeds to each cell, but do not push the seeds down.
+Tamp it down with your finger and add two or three seeds to each cell, but do not push the seeds down.
 They should be laid bare for the sunshine to see!

 I know it might feel difficult to see them so vulnerable, but celery seeds need direct sunlight in order to germinate.
 If you don’t have lots of sunny windows, invest in a fluorescent grow light to give your seeds the light they need.

 Keep the lights close to the soil and follow all the manufacturer’s instructions carefully for best results.